croquet/microverse/staging/docs/Development.md

 Behaviors are a class extension mechanism in the Croquet Microverse.
 It is like subclassing to enhance a card, but you can attach and detach a behavior to/from the actor and the pawn dynamically.

-Since a behavior typically requires an actor side and pawn side to work together, we package list of behaviors for the actor and pawn which are separate into a into an entity we call the "behavior module",
+Since a behavior typically requires an actor side and pawn side to work together, we package list of behaviors for the actor and pawn which are separate into an entity we call the "behavior module",

 From our tutorial1, let us look at the behaviors in the GridFloor module.